Skip to main content

 Cold-Formed Steel Floor Framing System: Practical Example with Strength and Cost Comparison

-Different floor framing system offers different strength based on the configuration, choice of section, steel thickness and grade.
+Different floor framing system offers different strengths based on the configuration, choice of section, steel thickness and grade.
 Cold-formed steel lattice floor trusses and joists are considered for comparison.
 Images of floor trusses and joists are shown below

 Cold-formed steel floor trusses Picture showing cold-formed steel lattice floor trusses